Rashad-707/dotfiles/README.md

 ▪ **Music player** ➙ Ncmpcpp

 ## Installation
-This is my setup as I'm using arch linux with kde plasma & dwm, this is optional and you can use any distro/wm out there, but these are the steps that you have to follow if you want to replicate my setup.
+This is my setup as I'm using arch linux with kde & dwm, this is optional and you can use any distro/wm out there, but these are the steps that you have to follow if you want to replicate my setup.

-### Seting up Plasma KDE
+### Seting up KDE
 1. Installing plasma and other few packages
 `sudo pacman -S plasma-desktop sdddm xorg networkmanager alacritty dolphin`
 2. Enabling services